Jim Valentine on Real Estate

 How long of an escrow should you write into your offer?
 Your agent will help you considering your wants and needs and the nature of the transaction.
 A cash offer can close quicker than one requiring a new loan, but the seller may not be able to close that fast.
 All things to be discussed with your agent.
 As you are getting ready to close escrow your agent will provide you with the names and contact details for changing the utilities over in a timely manner.
 Where will you get your mail?
 It isn’t always at the house these days.
 Who is a good local Insurance agent?
 You’ll need answers for many detail questions – be sure to ask them.

 Your agent is good for more than just the real estate dynamics.
 Your agent can help you find a good steak in town if you are new to the area, locate your church, identify what schools your children will be going to depending on where you buy, etc. When you need a handyman, professional tradesman, inspector, lender, etc. your agent can help you sift through the names and give you the names of two or three good ones.
 There are many components to a real estate transaction that need to be considered the results of which are that your agent is well versed in many areas in which they can help you.
 Need a good attorney, CPA, dentist, etc.?
 Ask your agent.

 Expedite your familiarity with your new environment by asking many questions.
 The sooner you get settled in the sooner you can begin to enjoy the great Northern Nevada lifestyle that you are moving here to enjoy.

-When it comes to choosing professionals to assist you with your real estate needs… Experience is Priceless!
-Jim Valentine, RE/MAX Realty Affiliates, 775-781-3704 or email@example.com.
+When it comes to choosing professionals to assist you with your Real Estate needs… Experience is Priceless!
+Jim Valentine, RE/MAX Realty Affiliates, 775-781-3704. email@example.com.